millennIumAMbiguity/open-source-voxel-game-list/README.md

 # Open source voxel game list
-List of open-source Minecraft clones and other 3D voxel games.
+List of open-source Minecraft clones and other 3D voxel games.\
+A way to quickly see what has already been done in one convenient place.

+When submitting:\
+Images should be 640x360; performance should be measured in FPS with CPU model if known.\
+Preferred render settings are 1080p 512 block (32 chucks) render distance or more at default graphics settings.

 The type has two parts: the style of gameplay and its similarity to Minecraft.\
 For example: Classic copy\